Scholarships for current and future students

 Year 7 and 9 scholarship applications have closed.

 Senior Years applications have now closed.

-This scholarship is open to domestic students only.
-A non refundable acceptance fee of $460.00 is payable on acceptance of the scholarship for students who are not currently enrolled at Queen Margaret College
+Note: A non-refundable fee of $460.00 is payable on acceptance of the scholarship for students who are not currently enrolled at the College.

 What Scholarships does the College offer?

 The Year 7 Academic Scholarship is awarded for up to 4 years and provides for up to 50% of tuition fees.